ai2cm/fv3core/README.md

 - `-s` will let stdout print directly to console instead of capturing the output and printing it when a test fails only.
 Note that logger lines will always be printed both during (by setting log_cli in our pytest.ini file) and after tests.
+- `-m` will let you run only certain groups of tests.
+For example, `-m=parallel` will run only parallel stencils, while `-m=sequential` will run only stencils that operate on one rank at a time

 Generating test data